 Locavore — This is one of the reasons we went back to Bali twice.
 It’s one of Asia’s 50 Best Restaurants.
 If you’re interested in fine dining, visiting Locavore for lunch or dinner is a MUST.
 Make your reservation at least one month in advanced.
 I’ve now dined at Locavore twice in my travels to Bali, and they are both in my top 10 favorite meals ever.
 Locavore’s claim to fame is their fresh, local ingredients, sourced throughout Indonesia and the island of Bali, into gastronomic delights with a western flair.
 Locavore cures all of their own meats and develops all of their own flavors, like a life-changing dish of tomato sorbet in tomato consommé.
 The evening dinner experience provides two options for dining: 5 course or 7 course.
 We chose the 7 course experience, which ended up being 20 courses with small appetizers, amuse bouche, and various “pre-dessert” courses.

-Dirty Duck Diner (Babek Bengil) — This popular destination has a sprawling location set amongst rice fields.
-They are famous for their crispy duck dish, which I highly recommend.
+Dirty Duck Diner (Babek Bengil) — This popular destination has a sprawling location set amongst rice fields which means you can sit back and relax while soaking in the sounds of Bali.
+They are famous for their crispy duck dish. get it.
+Please.

 Hujan Locale — We ate here three nights while in Ubud because it’s that good.
 Just go.
 We loved their Beef Rendang and their Squid Ink Rice.
 Make sure you order one of their specialty cocktails (I liked their Coconut Mojito).